jianliu10/jianliu.github.io/_posts/2019-02-20-DI-enhancements.md

 #### Advanced enhancement - Using business client notifications, actions and approval workflow

-This advaned enhancement implements a fully automatic workflow that involves business client only.
+This advanced enhancement implements a fully automatic workflow that involves business client only.
 The approach will not involve the developers in the on-going dimensional data population, maintenance and governance.

-I have rarely seen this advaned enhancement in data warehouse systems.
+I have rarely seen this advanced enhancement in data warehouse systems.
 The rarity is mainly because the development of automatic workflow requires technical skills that go beyond a typical DWS DI team skill sets.
 The workflow is actually an web application development.

 The high level design of the workflow is as the following: